slamice/wri/Other stories/Pinkys-swear.md

-They look in eachother's eyes and Pinky says "Thank for being there for me."
+They look in eachother's eyes and Pinky says "Thank you for being there for me."

 "Thank for being there to be there with."
 And their pinkies tighten their embrace one more time.
 "Friends forever."